About the Company

 In this way, constant reconciliation of software usage reveals inefficiencies and frees up budget for strategic investments.

-3. Save with Volume Licensing
+3. Save with volume licensing

 SAM provides visibility into which licenses your company actually uses, allowing you to negotiate better terms with vendors.
 This allows you to choose between individual licensing (per device) or volume licensing (more cost-effective and flexible).